 Check volunteers in and out

-1. In a browser, view the Point-in-Time Count Volunteer Check in dashboard.
+- In a browser, browse to the Point-in-Time Count Volunteer Check in dashboard.

-3. Select a volunteer in the list and click the check box to the right.
+- Locate the volunteer in the list and click the pencil icon to the right

-You can also search for a volunteer by name.
+You can also click Find Volunteer to search for a volunteer by name.

 Conduct point-in-time count

-Now you will assume the role of a volunteer conducting an interview for a homelessness point-in-time count.
+Now you will assume the role of a volunteer who is conducting an interview for a homelessness point-in-time count.

-To conduct a point-in-time count, follow the steps below.
+To conduct a point-in-time count, complete the following steps:

-1. In a browser, go to the Homelessness Point-in-Time Count site.
+- In a browser, browse to the Homelessness Point-in-Time Count site and sign in, if necessary.

-2. Click the Volunteer Resources page in the header and follow the instructions to download ArcGIS Survey123 on your device to access the Point-in-Time Count survey.
+- At the top of the app, click the Volunteer Resources tab, and then follow the instructions to download ArcGIS Survey123 on your device to access the Point-in-Time Count survey.

 If you followed the configuration steps, the volunteer would receive an email guiding them to go to the Volunteer Resources page.